Unidata/awips2/docs/install/install-cave.md

 ### System Requirements

 - Will need admin privileges to install `awips-python.pkg`
-- NVIDIA Graphics card is recommended, however some Intel Graphics cards will support at least a majority of the functionality
+- NVIDIA Graphics card is recommended, however some Intel Graphics cards will support a majority of the functionality

     !!! warning "Most AMD graphics cards are not supported"